 The software system proposed in this section consists of a framework written in C++ and OpenGL, a set of Cg shaders that implement the basic ray-casting engine, and a number of shader functions that implement different compositing techniques.
 The display hardware is manufactured by Holografika and is capable of visualizing 7.4M beams/frame by composing optical module images generated by 96 fast 320x240 LCD displays fed by FPGA input processing units that decode an input DVI stream.
-The on screen 2D pixel size of the display is $s_0 = 1.25mm$ , and the angular accuracy is $0.8^{\circ}$ .
+The on screen 2D pixel size of the display is $s_0 = 1.25mm$, and the angular accuracy is 0.8° .

 The DVI channel feeding the display works at 1280x1024 at 75Hz.
 Each 1280x1024 frame collects 16 320x240 projector images, plus a color-encoded header in the top rows that encodes the ids of the projectors that have to be updated.
 A full 3D frame is created by sequentially generating all the projector images into the frame buffer.
 In this work, the graphics application runs on an Athlon64 3300+ PC with a NVIDIA8800GTX graphics board working in twin-view mode.
 One DVI output is used for control on a 2D monitor, while the second one feeds the 3D display.
 It is obviously impossible to fully convey the impression provided by our holographic environment on paper or video.
-As a simple illustration of our system's current status and capabilities, an accompanying video shows interactive sequences recorded live using a moving camera.
+As a simple illustration of our system's current status and capabilities, an accompanying video 1 shows interactive sequences recorded live using a moving camera.
 Representative video frames are shown in figure 5.5.
 The sequences were recorded with a hand held video camera freely moving in the display workspace.
 In order to assess the distortion caused by the MCOP approach, the video includes sequences presenting both vertical and horizontal motions, with the camera moving far from the virtual viewer position.
-We recorded short inspections and free-hand manipulation of different public domain datasets at the resolution of 256 voxels at 8bit/sample: The Visible Human Male head , the Chameleon CT scan , and a contrasted rotational angiography of a human head with aneurysm .
-Currently, our prototype volume ray caster implements a number of composition strategies, that include Maximum Intensity Projection (MIP), Simulated X-Ray, as well as Direct Volume Rendering with a Phong illumination model, boundary enhancement and view-dependent transparency [Bruc 07b].
-For rendering, the volume is stored in a single 4 component texture that contains the unscaled precomputed gradient in the RGB part and the voxel value in the A part.
+We recorded short inspections and free-hand manipulation of different public domain datasets at the resolution of 256^3 voxels at 8bit/sample: The Visible Human Male head 2 , the Chameleon CT scan 3 , and a contrasted rotational angiography of a human head with aneurysm 4 .
+Currently, our prototype volume ray caster implements a number of

 Figure 5.5: Selected frames from a live recording interaction session.
-These images, taken from the accompanying video , show successive instants of interactive exploration of different CT datasets.
+These images, taken from the accompanying video 1, show successive instants of interactive exploration of different CT datasets.